ystia/ystia.github.io/_posts/2018-08-14-gcp-sample-app.md

 ```
 INFO  Bootstrap:57 - Started Bootstrap in 46.171 seconds (JVM running for 47.79)
 ```
-Alien4Cloud is ready, and you can login at [http://localhost:8088](http://localhost:8088) as admin/admin.
+Alien4Cloud is ready.
+You can login at [http://localhost:8088](http://localhost:8088) as admin/admin.